bolt/docs/source/content-fetching.md

   - `{% setcontent foo = 'pages' .. returnsingle %}`: If the 'returnsingle' parameter
     is passed, Bolt assumes you only need one result.

-If you use 'limit 1', you will get an array with 1 record.
+If you use `limit 1`, you will get an array with 1 record.
 Unless, of course, one of the above criteria was met.